OneSignal Segment integration overview

 If you have multiple sources, you can utilize Segment’s Personas > Spaces feature to bind multiple sources to a destination.

-4. Sending Data from Segment to OneSignal
+4. Send data from Segment to OneSignal

 OneSignal stores channel-level records: Push/IAM, Email, and SMS.
 These records must already be created in OneSignal and you must also set the External ID alias in OneSignal to match the userID field sent by Segment.com.

-Records that don't have a Segment User ID <--> OneSignal External ID mapping will be dropped.
+Records that don’t have a Segment User ID <—> OneSignal External ID mapping will be dropped.

-User Traits or Properties
+User traits or properties

 You can aggregate data across every customer touchpoint in Segment and then send these user properties in real-time to OneSignal as Data Tags.